Story of the Daily Dash

 The December Daily Dash was founded in 2015 by Jackie and Mark Smith after Jackie lost her Dad to cancer, just 18 months after losing her Mum to the same illness.

-Inspired by the care he received from Sue Ryder’s Leckhampton hospice, they decided to set themselves a challenge to run 5K every day in December.
+Inspired by the care he received from Sue Ryder, they decided to set themselves a challenge to run 5k every day in December.

-They were joined by 11 friends in that first year (and Chester the dog!), and the December Daily Dash was born, growing over the following years to raise more than £100,000 for Sue Ryder's palliative, neurological and bereavement support.
-Since that first year, over 1000 people have joined them to take part in the dash - in the UK and internationally.
-Central to this is the fact that the dash is all about choice and accessibility – people take part in the dash wherever, whenever and however they want, and at a pace that suits them.
+Initially joined by 11 friends (and Chester the dog!), the December Daily Dash grew in popularity over the following years to raise more than £430,000 for Sue Ryder's palliative, neurological and bereavement support.
+Since that first year, over 2,000 people have taken up the challenge alongside them.

 Fundraising is optional, but if you do fundraise, they ask that you do so for Sue Ryder as an organisation that is close to their hearts.
-With this new web hub it is super easy to kick off your fundraising and get great tips on training and fundraising to start you on your dashing journey.
+With this web hub, it is super easy to kick off your fundraising and get great tips on training and fundraising to start you on your dashing journey.

-They hope to see you all out dashing in 2020!
+They hope to see you all out dashing in 2021!